Skip over main navigation

 When should a local authority carry out an EHC needs assessment?

-If a local authority (“LA”) is requested to carry out an EHC needs assessment by a parent, young person, school or college, they must consider:
+If a local authority (LA) is requested to carry out an EHC needs assessment by a parent, young person, school or college, it must consider:

 • whether they may need special educational provision to be made through an EHC plan.